 The courses are eventually name based on their industry along with the responsibility that needs to be entailed.
 Each course is based on the function-specific knowledge that pertains to the respective industries.
 Moreover, customized courses are also available to employers so that they can easily understand their duties in relation to their workers.
 One of these industry-specific courses is OSHA 30 Construction, intended for workers seeking jobs as supervisors or managers in a reputable construction industry.
 This course provides knowledge about essential site safety topics such as Personal Protective Equipment (PPE), potential site hazards, Fire protection, and many more to enhance the skills and abilities of workers to counter safety management procedures effectively.

 How often should employees get training?

-Employees are not required to constantly update and refresh their training on an annual basis.
+Employees need not constantly update and refresh their training on an annual basis.
 There are only certain scenarios that make it vital for them to refresh their knowledge and receive further training.
 Your workplace may conduct follow up training in the event that:

 - The workplace has introduced new hazards.

 - The employee has not been able to apply his previous training properly and has inadequate knowledge.

 - The frequency is about to come to an end.

 OSHA Training Institutes

 OSHA training institutes are educational institutes that aim to provide all employees of an organization with sound knowledge of occupational safety.
 These centers conduct various seminars and lectures relating to health and safety methods and guidelines.
 Moreover, they also offer outreach courses to make the process easier for the employees.
 The outreach program, however, is totally voluntary and is not a requirement by OSHA, yet it does provide basic information about workplace hazards.
 The overview of these outreach programs consists of employees being able to recognize, avoid, reduce and prevent hazards along with educating them about their own rights, how to file certain complaints as well as the responsibilities of the employer.